Labna/Utility-Calculator/README.md

   or you can use yours, exemple: "calculator("PONY 26", newDicNumber=['Z','X','Y','P','W','V','U','T','S','R','Q','I','M','L','K','J','N','H','G','F','O','E','D','C','B','A']"
-  if a number is out of the dictionnary size it can be introduce with the [] as : calculator("[27][38]5[18] 64 = 10") the dictionnary is kept for future use into global variable : dicNumber
+  if a number is out of the dictionnary size it can be introduce with the [] as : calculator("[27][38]5[18] 64 = 10") the dictionnary is kept for future use into global variable : dicNumber As third argument you can change the output behaviour (default) calculator("7794075 = 62", clear=False) -> print the result in the stdout calculator("7794075 = 62", clear=True) to return the string as output of the function
 ```

 ## Version review :